lesterphillip/SVCC23_FastSVC/egs/svcc23/baseline02/README.md

-# FastSVC with the SVCC23 dataset
+# SVCC23 B02 Reimplementation

-This recipe runs a reimplementation of FastSVC using the SVCC23 Dataset.
+This recipe runs a reimplementation of the SVCC23 B02 system.

 Before running this, please make sure that you have already setup your environment.
 You can refer to the README file in the root folder.